 Tackle Your Indoor Humidity with Eva-Dry

-Living in a humid climate is not just annoying, but can lead to severe mold growth and health conditions.
+Living in a humid climate is not just annoying, but can lead to health complications.

-Eva-Dry dehumidifiers provide a safe and effective way to reduce moisture, mildew, and musty odors all over your house around the clock.
-Place them in the areas that need it the most like under the kitchen sink, in your bathroom, closet, or bedroom.
-It absorbs the excess moisture into small silica gel beads without the use of cords or batteries.
+Eva-Dry dehumidifiers provide a safe and effective way to reduce moisture and musty odors all over your house around the clock.
+Place them in the areas that need them the most like under the kitchen sink, in your bathroom, closet, or bedroom.
+It absorbs the excess moisture into desiccant beads without the use of cords or batteries.
 It is silent as well as non-toxic.
-As the dehumidifier absorbs the excess moisture it is reducing the chance of mold, mildew, and other harmful bacteria that can cause health risks.

 Once the dehumidifier reaches max capacity just plug it into renew and in 8-10 hours it’ll be good as new.

-To learn more about how to deal with humidity using dehumidifiers, contact us today or check out our available units that are perfect for your home.
+To learn more about how to deal with the humidity using dehumidifiers, contact us today or check out our available units that are perfect for your home.
 Improving your air quality is just a click away.